-Sulfur burp is the foul smelly burp that happens because of sulfur-containing foods or vegetables you had eaten.
+Sulfur burps are foul smelly burps that happen because of sulfur-containing foods or vegetables you had eaten.
 The hydrogen sulfide gas is the gas responsible for the foul odor of the rotten egg smell of these burps.
 The breakdown of the foods releases the excessive air which is formed into the burping also known as belching.
 When the food is processed in your stomach and digestive tract depending on the chemicals in the foods or drinks, some excessive gas is released.

 These excessive gases can sometimes have a strong smell, when it reaches out of your mouth.
 Sulfur burps can sometimes be caused when there is digestive problem or infections in your stomach.

 Burping or belching is the release of the gas from your digestive tract up into your mouth.
 When you eat something, it goes through your esophagus and then into your stomach, so esophagus is a tube that connects your mouth to the stomach.
 There in your stomach, enzymes and acid start to break down foods and make it a nutrient that your body needs.

 If there is any excessive gas like sulfide gas in your foods or carbon dioxide in your soda or beer, these gases go up from your esophagus and come out of your mouth.
 This is why you burp.
 Although burping is a normal way of your body’s behavior to let out some air, it can be embarrassing especially when your burp is the stinky one.

 These are the main causes of your burps:

 - Drinking carbonated drinks like soda, beer and sparkling water

 - Swallowing air (whether with foods or just a bad habit)

 - Ill-fitting dentures in your mouth, which changes the way you speak and articulate, so result in more air swallowing

 Chronic burping is caused because of several reasons: